TCCD-Battlecode/tccd-battlecode.github.io/pages/index.md

 We will be holding information sessions for starting Battlecode running from September 29th to October 2nd, from 12pm-4pm in NW04 1123.

 The tournament itself will be held later this semester.
-We will also be having weekly practice/coding sessions, you can find more details on that [here](/sessions/).
+We will also be having weekly practice/coding sessions, and you can find more details on the [sessions page](/sessions/).